-We are committed to best practice, transparent, regular reporting to enable stakeholders to compare our relative performance over time
+We are provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

 We recognise the importance to our stakeholders of providing regular reports on our performance and we choose to apply external, best practice standards to our reporting.
 We continue to review our reporting to ensure we are meeting investor and stakeholder requirements.

 - Additional annual disclosures

 - Benchmark reporting